xigxog/kubefox/docs/getting_started/tutorials/graphql.md

     message: Component "server" dependency "hasura" of type "HTTPAdapter" not found.
 ```

-The HTTP Adapters are translating back and forth between KubeFox events and some
+Adapters are responsible for translating back and forth between KubeFox events and some
 external protocol - in this case, HTTP.
 KubeFox performs this translation at
 runtime, which enables it to route dynamically at runtime.
 You'll see this in
 action in a moment, when we dynamically select GraphQL endpoints without